 Cooling subsystems are categorized according to the types shown in Table 9: HVAC Cooling Equipment Types (Other Than Heat Pumps).
 The user selects the type of cooling equipment and enters basic information to model the energy use of the equipment.
 Enter the cooling equipment type and additional information based on the equipment type and zoning, such as the SEER/SEER2 and EER/EER2.
 A conversion factor is used to convert EER to EER2 ratings for modeling.
 For all air conditioners the conversion factor is 0.96 to convert EER to EER2.
 A conversion factor is used to convert SEER to SEER2 ratings for modeling.
-For split-system equipment, the conversion factor is 0.95; for single-package equipment, the conversion factor is 0.96; for small-duct high-velocity equipment the conversion factor is 1.00; and for space-constrained equipment the conversion factor is 0.99 to convert SEER to SEER2.
-For some types of equipment, the user may also specify if the equipment has a multispeed compressor and if the system is zoned or not via checkboxes.
+For split-system equipment, the conversion factor is 0.95; for single-package equipment, the conversion factor is 0.96; for small-duct high-velocity equipment the conversion factor is 1.00; and for spaceconstrained equipment, the user may also specify if the equipment has a multispeed compressor and if the system is zoned or not via checkboxes.
 For ducted cooling systems, the cooling airflow from the conditioned zone through the cooling coil is input as CFM per ton.
 The rated cooling capacity is not a compliance variable.